 Input MIDI Channel

 The MIDI standard defines 16 so called "MIDI channels".
 That way it is theoretically possible to control up to 16 different apps or 16 different sounds simultaniously with only one MIDI connection.
 By default Colossus Piano is configured in Omni Mode, that means the app will simply listen to all MIDI channels.
 This default setting is especially handy when you use the app for the first time, because you don't have to care about which MIDI channel your external keyboard is currently configured to send on.
-At a later point however, you might want to use also other apps simultaniously, i.e. to create layered sounds with only one external keyboard or for defining zones on your keyboard where each key zone shall play a different sound.
+At a later point however, you might want to use also other apps simultaniously, e.g. to create layered sounds with only one external keyboard or for defining zones on your keyboard where each key zone shall play a different sound.
 In this case you might want the Colossus app to only listen to one specific MIDI channel instead.

 Velocity Response Curve